Dispensing and Supply (EPS)

 - ‘FS‘ for Free supply of an STI item (see the FS and Free of charge sections of EPS Submission webpage)

 - a brand/manufacturer or sugar/preservative-free prescription within patient dosage instructions rather than as part of the name of the prescribed product (e.g. image further below).

 Product information in an incorrect place: There is the risk that it will be missed by the patient/pharmacy.
 Furthermore with paper prescriptions it can easily be missed.
 With electronic prescriptions, pricing will be based on the product code of the prescribed product, therefore, supplementary product information included in the prescriber’s dosage instructions will not be considered when calculating payment.

 Requesting prescription is re-issued: If prescriptions are received with supplementary product information in the dosage instructions, the prescriber should be contacted so that the item can be cancelled and a new prescription generated can be issued with the item described correctly (product information in main-name entry).
 There will be occasions where a prescriber cannot issue the prescription they wish via EPS for technical reasons.
-For example, this could occur if the product is not listed on the NHS medicinal item list (Dictionary of Medicines & Devices, dm+d) or if the prescribing system is not able to issue a prescription for the item because the supplier has not ‘mapped’ the appropriate codes.
-This is likely to affect less commonly prescribed items including products to be specially manufactured or extemporaneously dispensed products.
+For example, this could occur if the product is not listed within the NHS medicinal item list (Dictionary of Medicines & Devices, dm+d) or if the prescribing system is not able to issue a prescription for the item because the supplier has not ‘mapped’ the appropriate codes.
+This is likely to affect less commonly prescribed items including products unlicensed items.

 Passing Clinical Messages onto Patients